Review of The Laurel and Hardy Collection, volume 1 (Great Guns / Jitterbugs / The Big Noise)

 Trivia for Laurel and Hardy’s Great Guns

 Jitterbugs was actually a funny movie, comparable to many of their older Roach Studio films.
 In it, the two-man Laurel and Hardy Zoot Suit Band find themselves fronting a scam for “gasolene pills” in wartime oil-short America.
-They are however soon on the side of the angels helping recover $10,000 for an attractive young lady whose family have themselves been swindled.
+They are however soon on the side of the angels.
+They help recover $10,000 for an attractive young lady whose family has been swindled.

 Trivia for The Jitterbugs